krueng/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  - name and newRoll. name can be accessed anywhere within the scope but newRoll only accessible within the local scope.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  - Dan will always be the same, but newRoll will change.
 c.
 What is the lexical scope of `newRoll`?
+  - newRoll is a local scope which can be accesible within return function.

 ### Task 3 - Stretch Goals